 There are so many gender terms out there, many of which overlap.
 Some also have definitions that shift over time or across different sources of information.

 Thanks to the internet, we have more access to information, education, and visual representations of diverse genders — but comprehensive and inclusive resources about gender as a concept and this aspect of identity are still lacking.

 Here, we attempt to bridge this gap by breaking down what many of these terms mean and how to use them.

-Having language that helps demonstrate the many ways people experience, express, or identify their gender allows us to more clearly see and understand the entire gender spectrum — including and beyond the traditional binary gender categories of man and woman.
+Having language that helps demonstrate the many ways people experience, express, or identify their gender allows us all to more clearly see and understand the entire gender spectrum — including and beyond the traditional binary gender categories of man and woman.

 Acronym meaning “assigned female at birth.”